iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_DOCKER.md

  `docker-compose up -d`

 * The `-d` portion of the command allows the container to run in the background.
- * If this is the first time running this command, this will download the required Docker image and create a PostgreSQL container which may take a few minutes.
+ * If this is the first time running this command, this command will download the required Docker image and create a PostgreSQL container which may take a few minutes to complete.
 Once it is complete and running, your terminal should look something like this.

   ![alt text](../images/terminal_2.PNG)

- * After the initial install, the next time you run   `docker-compose up -d`, the Docker container will fire right up as long as the image hasn't been deleted.
+ * After the initial install, the next time you run the   `docker-compose up -d` command, the Docker container will fire right up as long as the image hasn't been deleted.

 If you are using [PGAdmin](https://www.pgadmin.org/), [DBeaver](https://dbeaver.io/) or any other Database management tool, create a connection to the now running PostgreSQL server.
 * Host: `localhost`